TRESCLOUD/server-tools/auth_brute_force/README.rst

   maximum successive failures allowed for any IP and user combination.
   After hitting the limit, that user and IP combination is banned.

+* ``auth_brute_force.ban_ip_address`` defaults to False, and indicates if module will ban IP address.
+If this param is unset or False only users will be banned.

 Usage
 =====